Southern Dinos and Goblins

 - Bluff Fort Historic Site

 By outward appearance, Hole N’’ the Rock appears kitschy.
 The large block lettering on the massive sandstone wall will definitely catch your eye.
 But this is actually a pretty impressive place, blasted and hand-chiseled into a home-turned-gift shop and curio cabinet with guided tours.
 Kids under five are free.
 Marvel at the art and history behind Newspaper Rock on the Indian Creek Scenic Byway.
-With extra time, the Cave Spring hike in Canyonlands National Park is great for families.
+With extra time, the Cave Spring hike in the Needles district of Canyonlands National Park is great for families.
+For more adventurous families, give yourself the day to hike around this rugged district.
+Otherwise, head to Blanding for Edge of the Cedars State Park Museum for an introduction to the heritage of the Bears Ears region.
 Fans of pioneer history will want to press on for Bluff Fort.
 Overnight in Bluff.

 Native American Indians have been engraving and drawing on Newspaper Rock for more than 2,000 years.
 Their markings tell stories, hunting patterns, crop cycles, and the mythologies of their lives.
 It’s a great stop on its own or as part of the Indian Creek Scenic Byway to the Needles District of Canyonlands.

 Edge of the Cedars State Park Museum is a beautiful repository for ancient artifacts in the Four Corners region and is an excellent companion destination to Bears Ears National Monument.
 The museum showcases Ancestral Puebloan culture along with contemporary Native American items and the largest display of artifacts in the area.